 Inter-League

 Provisional, Active and Sustaining members who will be residing temporarily in the area of another Junior League, and who formally request this arrangement from the JLN office in writing, shall be granted the Inter-League privilege for a period not to exceed one (1) year.
 The period may be extended by JLN for one (1) additional year upon a request in writing from the member to the JLN office.
 A member granted the Inter-League privilege shall comply with the requirements of the receiving Junior League and shall be entitled to all privileges of membership as determined by the receiving Junior League.
-She shall be listed as a member of and pay dues to JLN, which shall have final responsibility for her in all matters.
+The member shall be listed as a member of and pay dues to JLN, which shall have final responsibility for the member in all matters.

 Seasonal Inter-League

 A Sustaining member who resides for a portion of the year in the JLN area and a portion of the year in the area of another Junior League, and who formally requests this status through the JLN office in writing, shall be granted the Seasonal Inter-League privilege.
-This privilege permits the Sustaining member to participate in the Junior League in whatever area she is currently residing.
+This privilege permits the Sustaining member to participate in the Junior League in whatever area the member is currently residing.
 A Sustaining member may hold the Seasonal Inter-League privilege in more than one (1) Junior League at a time.
 The Seasonal Inter-League privilege may be extended for an unlimited period of time.
-The Sustaining member shall be listed as a member of and shall pay annual dues to JLN, which shall have the final responsibility for her in all matters.
-She shall pay to the receiving Junior League an annual Seasonal Inter-League fee of an amount not to exceed the difference between the receiving League’s sustaining dues and the Association’s per capita dues.
-A Sustaining member granted the Seasonal Inter-League privilege shall comply with the requirements of the Junior League in whose area she is currently residing.
+The Sustaining member shall be listed as a member of and shall pay annual dues to JLN, which shall have the final responsibility for the member in all matters.
+The member shall pay to the receiving Junior League an annual Seasonal Inter-League fee of an amount not to exceed the difference between the receiving League’s sustaining dues and the Association’s per capita dues.
+A Sustaining member granted the Seasonal Inter-League privilege shall comply with the requirements of the Junior League in whose area the member is currently residing.

 Non-Resident